vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### How many hosts can use Native Key Provider?
 Are there scalability limits?

-Native Key Provider has the same virtual machine scalability maximums as vSphere.
+Native Key Provider has the same virtual machine scalability maximums as VCF/vSphere.
 See the [VMware Configuration Maximum tool](https://configmax.broadcom.com/).

 ### Do I need a Trusted Platform Module 2.0 (TPM) for my ESX hosts?